wasamasa/emacsninja.com/src/posts/x-rrs.rst

 Foment_
   Someone's personal project for learning Scheme.
-It's about the same speed as Chibi and not quite there yet.
+It's about the same speed as Chibi and not quite finished yet.

 Guile_
   The Scheme officially endorsed by GNU.
 It had a long time in